balt-dev/pancake/README.txt

 	instruction index to the stack as an integer.
 	Meant to be used for function calls.
 - return
-	Pops an integer off of the stack and jumps to that instruction index.
+	Pops an integer off of the stack and jumps to that instruction index plus one.
 	Meant to be used for function calls.
 Exits if the value is negative or larger than the program.